0:11 I do want to test this question we're all interested in: Does extinction have to be forever?

 2:15 Now, when biologists saw this, they were agog.
 They thought, this is incredible.
 No animal, let alone a frog, has been known to do this, to change one organ in the body into another.
 And you can imagine the medical world went nuts over this as well.
 If we could understand how that frog is managing the way its tummy works, is there information here that we need to understand or could usefully use to help ourselves?
 Now, I'm not suggesting we want to raise our babies in our stomach, but I am suggesting it's possible we might want to manage gastric secretion in the gut.
 And just as everybody got excited about it, bang!
 It was extinct.

-5:38 We haven't done it yet, but keep those applause ready.
+5:38 We haven't done it yet, but keep the applause ready.

 8:24 Then, unfortunately, the next sad part of the thylacine story is that Europeans arrived in 1788, and they brought with them the things they valued, and that included sheep.
 They took one look at the thylacine in Tasmania, and they thought, hang on, this is not going to work.
 That guy is going to eat all our sheep.
 That was not what happened, actually.
 Wild dogs did eat a few of the sheep, but the thylacine got a bad rap.
 But immediately, the government said, that's it, let's get rid of them, and they paid people to slaughter every one that they saw.
 By the early 1930s, 3,000 to 4,000 thylacines had been murdered.
 It was a disaster, and they were about to hit the wall.

-9:07 Have a look at this bit of film footage.
-It makes me very sad, because, while, it's a fascinating animal, and it's amazing to think that we had the technology to film it before it actually plunged off that cliff of extinction, we didn't, unfortunately, at this same time, have a molecule of concern about the welfare for this species.
+9:08 Have a look at this bit of film footage.
+It makes me very sad because, while it's a fascinating animal, and it's amazing to think that we had the technology to film it before it actually plunged off that cliff of extinction, we didn't, unfortunately, at this same time, have a molecule of concern about the welfare for this species.
 These are photos of the last surviving thylacine, Benjamin, who was in the Beaumaris Zoo in Hobart.
-To add insult to injury, having swept this species nearly off the table, this animal, when it died of neglect, the keepers didn't let it into the hutch on a cold night in Hobart.
+To add insult to injury, having swept this species nearly off the table, this animal, when it died of neglect -- The keepers didn't let it into the hutch on a cold night in Hobart.
 It died of exposure, and in the morning, when they found the body of Benjamin, they still cared so little for this animal that they threw the body in the dump.

 12:57 Andrew Pask and his colleagues have demonstrated this might not be a waste of time.
 And it's sort of in the future, we haven't got there yet, but it's the kind of thing we want to think about.
 They took some of this same pickled thylacine DNA and they spliced it into a mouse genome, but they put a tag on it so that anything that this thylacine DNA produced would appear blue-green in the mouse baby.
 In other words, if thylacine tissues were being produced by the thylacine DNA, it would be able to be recognized.
 When the baby popped up, it was filled with blue-green tissues.
 And that tells us if we can get that genome back together, get it into a live cell, it's going to produce thylacine stuff.